residential—helping clients buy and sell residential properties (up to four individual units)

 rural—helping clients buy and sell farms and ranches

 commercial—helping clients buy, sell or lease office, industrial, retail or multi-residential properties (more than four individual units)

 property management—leasing properties on behalf of an owner and dealing with tenants

 Real estate brokers and associate brokers must complete all four sector courses.

-Dropping: In years where there is a mandatory re-licensing course for a particular sector, real estate professionals can choose to remove that sector from their authorization by NOT completing the course.
+Dropping: In years where there is a mandatory re-licensing course for a particular sector, real estate licensees can choose to remove that sector from their authorization by NOT completing the course.
 For example, if the re-licensing education course for a certain year pertains to commercial real estate and property management, professionals can drop those sectors by NOT completing the course, and confirming they are dropping those sectors when they complete their renewal application.
 However, if a broker or associate broker removes a sector, their licence class will change to associate.

-Adding: If a real estate professional wishes to add a sector, they must complete the corresponding practice course.
+Adding: If a real estate licensee wishes to add a sector, they must complete the corresponding practice course.
 When they complete this education and RECA receives their passing exam marks, that sector is automatically added to their licence.

-If a real estate professional removes a sector and then changes their mind, they can re-add the area of practice to their authorization within 3 years (as long as they complete all of the corresponding re-licensing education courses that they missed).
+If a real estate licensee removes a sector and then changes their mind, they can re-add the area of practice to their authorization within 3 years (as long as they complete all of the corresponding re-licensing education courses that they missed).